All Episodes

 Everything in the emergency box gets counted.

-How does anybody know that everybody think an emergency box gets counted?
+How does anybody know that everybody thinks an emergency box gets counted?

-Here's something else for those of you here in the West Palm Beach area and in certain districts of South Florida.
+For those of you here in the West Palm Beach area and in certain districts of South Florida, I haven't voted yet, but I've been told that they've got to get another new ballot this time around.

 Apparently, this place to vote for that race is hard to find on the ballot.